 - Our dogs keep growling at each other and both have been to a trainer and behaviorist we don’t know why they keep going after each other and we have tried everything.
 What can you tell us what is going on around this?

 - My bird keeps sneezing and the vet says there’s nothing wrong, why is she doing this?

 How long should I wait for a Rainbow Bridge reading?

-When there has been a recent passing of your pet and you and pet’s on the other side and in the home, are in deep grief or in crisis the emotions of grief are raw; it’s emotionally charged event and difficult to move through.
+When there has been a recent passing of your pet and you and the pet are on the other side and in the home, in deep grief or in crisis the emotions of grief are raw; it’s an emotionally charged event and difficult to move through.
 To get the most from the appointment it’s best to be in a calmer place to receive and be able to communicate.
-The solace a reading brings is invaluable, but at the same time it can be unsettling.
-When there has been a recent loss a loved one, wait until the emotions have remained stable for a period of time.
+The solace a reading brings is invaluable, but at the same time, it can be unsettling.
+When there has been a recent loss of a loved one, wait until the emotions have remained stable for a period of time.

 The Rainbow Bridge